cutdigital/mcut.site/docs/building.md

 cmake ..
 ```

-Refer to the `mcut/CMakeLists.txt` for information about extra configuration flags.
+Refer to the `mcut/CMakeLists.txt` for information about additional configuration flags.

 ---